 - Business model: Grant-funded and sustained through membership and loan fees

-- SSE programme: The Community Business Trade Up Programme 2020, in partnership with Power to Change, jointly funded by The National Lottery Community Fund
+- SSE programme: The Community Business Trade Up Programme 2020, in partnership with Power to Change

 - Supported by SSE in Dartington